pacopedraza/HackflightSim/README.md

 [here](https://docs.unrealengine.com/latest/INT/Programming/Development/VisualStudioSetup/#beforesetting-upyourue4-to-vsworkflow)).
 Double-clicking on the .sln file should launch Visual Studio.
 The first time you launch Visual Studio, it can take several minutes to parse up all the C++ source code for the UE4 engine.

-After VisualStudio has launched, make sure you have a Solution Explorer window visible (usually a panel in the upper-right of the VisualStudio window).
-If you don't see the Solution Explorer, choose <b>View / Solution Explorer</b> in the Visual Studio menu bar.
-Once you can see Solution Explorer, you should see a boldfaced item <b>HackflightSim</b> under <i>Solution 'HackflightSim' / Games</i>.
-Right-click on the this boldfaced item and select the <b>Properties</b> item at the bottom of the popup menu, launching the
-<b>HackflightSim Property Pages</B> dialog.
-Use this dialog as shown below to ensure that your
-<b>VC++ Include Directories</b> are set to include the location where you installed the Hackflight firmware
-source (in our case, <b>C:\Users\levys\Documents\Arduino\libraries\Hackflight\src</b>.

 <img src="ProjectSettings.png" width=800>